ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Threat Model

-We provide a generic threat model for SCITT, describing its residual security properties when some of its actors (identity providers, Issuers, TS, and Auditors) are corrupt or compromised.
+We provide a generic threat model for SCITT, describing its residual security properties when some of its actors (identity providers, Issuers, SCITT instance, and Auditors) are corrupt or compromised.

 This model may need to be refined to account for specific supply chains and use cases.

-### Claim authentication and transparency.
+### Claim Authentication and Transparency

-SCITT primarily supports evidence of Claim integrity, both from the Issuer (authentication) and from the TS (transparency).
+SCITT primarily supports evidence of Claim integrity, both from the Issuer (authentication) and from the SCITT instance (transparency).
 These guarantees are meant to hold for the long term, possibly decades.

-We conservatively suppose that some issuers and some TS will be corrupt.
+We conservatively suppose that some issuers and some SCITT instances will be corrupt.

 SCITT entities explicitly trust one another on the basis of their long-term identity, which maps to shorter-lived cryptographic credentials.
-Hence, a Verifier would usually validate a transparent signed Claim from a given Issuer, registered at a given TS (both identified in the Verifier's local authorization policy) and would not depend on any other Issuer or TS.
+Hence, a Verifier would usually validate a transparent signed Claim from a given Issuer, registered at a given SCITT instance (both identified in the Verifier's local authorization policy) and would not depend on any other Issuer or SCITT instance.

-We cannot stop authorized supply chain actors from making false claims (either by mistake or by corruption) but we can make them accountable by ensuring their Claims are systematically registered at a trustworthy TS.
+We cannot stop authorized supply chain actors from making false claims (either by mistake, by corruption, or true at the time, but new information proves them false).
+But we can make them accountable by ensuring their Claims are systematically registered at a trustworthy SCITT instance.

-Similarly, we aim to provide strong residual guarantees against a faulty/corrupt TS.
-We cannot stop a TS from registering Claims that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their append-only Registry, but we can hold it accountable and guarantee that it will be blamed by any Auditor that replays their Registry against any contested Receipt.
-Note that SCITT does not require trust in a single centralized TS: different actors may rely on different TS, each registering a subset of claims subject to their own policy.
+Similarly, we aim to provide strong residual guarantees against a faulty/corrupt SCITT instance.
+We cannot stop a SCITT instance from registering Claims that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their append-only Registry, but we can hold it accountable and guarantee that it will be blamed by any Auditor that replays their Registry against any contested Receipt.
+Note that SCITT does not require trust in a single centralized SCITT instance: different actors may rely on different SCITT instance, each registering a subset of claims subject to their own policy.

-In both cases, SCITT provides generic, universally-verifiable cryptographic evidence to individually blame the Issuer or the TS.
+In both cases, SCITT provides generic, universally-verifiable cryptographic evidence to individually blame the Issuer or the SCITT instance.
 This enables valid actors to detect and disambiguate malicious actors who make contradictory Claims to different entities (Verifiers, Auditors, Issuers).
 On the other hand, their liability and the resulting damage to their reputation are application specific, and out of scope for SCITT.

 Verifiers and Auditors need not be trusted by other actors.
-In particular, they cannot "frame" an Issuer or a TS for claims they did not issue or register.
+In particular, they cannot "frame" an Issuer or a SCITT instance for claims they did not issue or register.

-**Append-only log**
+**Append-only Log**

-If a TS is honest, then a transparent signed Claim with a correct Receipt of registration at a given position ensures that the signed claim passed its Registration Policy and was recorded at that position in its Registry.
+If a SCITT instance is honest, then a transparent signed Claim with a correct Receipt of registration at a given position ensures that the signed claim passed its Registration Policy and was recorded at that position in its Registry.

-Conversely, a corrupt TS may
+Conversely, a corrupt SCITT instance may
-1. refuse or delay the registration of Claims;
+1. refuse or delay the registration of Claims
-2. register Claims that do not pass its Registration Policy (e.g. Claims with Issuer identities and signatures that do not verify.)
+2. register Claims that do not pass its Registration Policy (e.g. Claims with Issuer identities and signatures that do not verify)
-3. issue verifiable Receipts for Claims that do not match its Registry;
+3. issue verifiable Receipts for Claims that do not match its Registry
 4. refuse access to its Registry (e.g. to Auditors, possibly after storage loss)

-An Auditor granted (partial) access to the Registry and to a collection of disputed Receipts will be able to replay it, detect any invalid Registration (2) or incorrect  receipt in this collection (3), and blame the TS for them.
-This ensures any Verifier that trust at least one such Auditor that (2,3) will be blamed to the TS.
+An Auditor granted (partial) access to the Registry and to a collection of disputed Receipts will be able to replay it, detect any invalid Registration (2) or incorrect  receipt in this collection (3), and blame the SCITT instance for them.
+This ensures any Verifier that trust at least one such Auditor that (2,3) will be blamed to the SCITT instance.

-Due to the operational challenge of maintaining a globally consistent append-only Registry, some TS may provide limited support for historical queries on the Claims they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer equivocation.
+Due to the operational challenge of maintaining a globally consistent append-only Registry, some SCITT instances may provide limited support for historical queries on the Claims they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer equivocation.

 Verifier and Auditors may also witness (1,4) but may not be able to collect verifiable evidence for it.